temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 Intrinsic non-determinism is when a Workflow Function Execution might emit a different sequence of Commands on re-execution, regardless of whether all the input parameters are the same.

 For example, a Workflow Definition can not have inline logic that branches (emits a different Command sequence) based off a local time setting or a random number.
-In the representative pseudocode below, the `system_clock()` function returns the local time, rather than Temporal-defined time:
+In the representative pseudocode below, the `local_clock()` function returns the local time, rather than Temporal-defined time:

 ```text
 fn my_workflow() {